RemuLang/hmf/README.md

 Use `python repl.py` to experiment with the interactive type inference.

-## HMF AJI
+## The Problem of HRT By HMF

-However, I finally think this is not what I want, the annotation is verbose and weak.
+However, I finally think this might not be what I want, the annotation is verbose and weak.

 The reason why:
 **I have to write this**: